Standards-Based Physical Education Curriculum

 - Biomechanics Made Easy

 The instructional software is aligned to our PK-High School Standards-Based Physical Education Curriculum (including task cards and posters) as well as our Grade Level Specific Electronic Portfolios.
-These programs include the content found in the grade level outcomes (National Physical Education Standards).
+We are currently ensuring that all materials are aligned with the new grade-specific outcomes published by AAHPERD.

 Instructional software is not simply a video presentation.
 Instructional software includes text, video, animations, and 3D images.
 Additionally, instructional software is interactive.
 Each title includes numerous interactive labs to reinforce concepts, understandings, social skills, and motor skills.
 We are in the process of uploading demonstration versions which will be available at http://www.pesoftware.com/ demos.html.